RasaHQ/rasa-nlu-examples/readme.md

+# Rasa NLU Examples

 <img src="square-logo.svg" width=200 height=200 align="right">

+This repository contains Rasa compatible machine learning components.
+These components are open sourced in order to encourage experimentation and to quickly offer support to more tools.
+By hosting these components here they do not need to go through the same vetting process as the components in Rasa and we hope that this makes it easier for people to contribute new ideas.

-This repository contains some example components meant for educational/inspirational purposes.
-These are components that we open source to encourage experimentation but these are components that are **not officially supported**.
-There will be some tests as well as some documentation but this project should be considered a community project, not something that is part of core Rasa.
+The components in the repository are **not officially supported**.
+There will be units tests as well as documentation but this project should be considered a community project, not something that is part of core Rasa.
+If there's a component here that turns out to be useful to the larger Rasa community then we might port features from this repository to Rasa.

+# Contribute

+There are many ways you can contribute to this project.

+- You can suggest new features.
+- You can help review new features.
+- You can submit new components.
+- You can let us know if the components in this library help you.

 # Documentation

 You can find the documentation for this project [here](https://rasahq.github.io/rasa-nlu-examples/).

-# Components
+# Features

+This project currently supports components for Rasa 1.10.

-The following components are implemented.
+The following components are implemented;

 ### Meta